What to sow and grow in September

 Image: Kniphofia uvaria from Thompson & Morgan

 September might be peak harvest time, but there’s still plenty to sow and grow this month.
+For inspiration, check out our helpful 'what to do in the garden in September' guide.

 Here's a handy list of what to sow in September, including all the flowers, fruits and vegetables to keep your garden ticking along: